Welcome to Paide!

 How to start studies at kood/Järva?

-The same process is for all the locations
+The admissions process is same for all of our locations

 Logic game